 We believe that descriptive linguistics, which declares anything anybody said or wrote to be ‘correct’ caters to mass ignorance under the supposed aegis of democracy and political correctness.
 [QES website]

-If only the sticklers’ claim were a disingenuous parody.
-But it appears to be a sincere belief, perhaps tied to cultural unease, and it fuels the sticklers’ sense of besieged martyrdom: the conviction that they alone truly care.
+The sticklers’ claim is not a disingenuous parody.
+It’s a sincere belief, perhaps tied to cultural unease, and it fuels their sense of besieged martyrdom: the conviction that they alone truly care about English.
 They can lament that the language (and the world as we know it) is going to the dogs, and that we need these rules – the ones they like – to save it.

 * * *

-I could go on in this vein and bore you to tears or total apathy, but I don’t have to.
-Others have taken up the case, and have done so more entertainingly and eloquently than I ever could have.
-If you’ve been following the QES’s shenanigans, or if you have even a passing interest in the bizarre power struggles over English usage, you’ll find much to savour on the websites of the Anti-Queen’s English Society and the Proper English Foundation.
-I offer both groups a happy and belated welcome.
+I could go on in this vein and bore you to apathy, but luckily others have taken up the case, and have done so more entertainingly and eloquently.
+If you’ve been following the QES’s shenanigans, or if you have any interest in the bizarre power struggles over English usage, you’ll find much to savour on the websites of the Anti-Queen’s English Society and the Proper English Foundation.
+I offer both groups a warm welcome.

 what proceeds from the mouths of many British ‘speakers’ of English could reasonably be described as a series of squeaks and grunts, nasal whinings and clucking.

 The Anti-QES, by contrast, is a model of level-headed tolerance.
-Its website is friendly, informed, and accessible, with room for comments and a growing list of quotes, commentaries, references and resources.
+Its website is informed and accessible, with room for comments and a growing list of resources.
 Its scholarly prose is leavened by wit and geniality, making it a consistent pleasure to read.
 The Anti-QES acknowledges the problems with its name, and is open to ideas.
-I suggested The Pawns’ English Society.
-If you have any thoughts on the matter, do let them know.
 They’re on Facebook, too.

-The Proper English Foundation (PEF) has its own Académie von anglais as a counterpoint to the Academy of Contemporary English (that name, alas, unlike its mischievous nemeses’, does not sound a note of ironic humour*).
-These self-described “Kings of English” also launched a petition, Protect me from yon “Queen’s English Society”, demanding that the QES be kept “at least 50 yards away from the English language at all times”.
-It urges media outlets discussing language “to interview experts who use evidence”.
+The Proper English Foundation (PEF) has its own Académie von anglais as a mischievous counterpoint to the Academy of Contemporary English (that name, alas, does not sound a note of ironic humour*).
+These self-described ‘Kings of English’ also launched a petition, Protect me from yon ‘Queen’s English Society’, demanding that the QES be kept ‘at least 50 yards away from the English language at all times’.
+It urges media outlets discussing language ‘to interview experts who use evidence’.
 There’s an idea!

 Much of the PEF website takes the form of sharp, cheerfully unhinged parody.
-Alongside its admirable Académie, it hosts a dungeon of enemies that includes a man on a train, Geoffrey Chaucer (the detestable cur), Shakespeare (the embarrassing twit), and the Queen’s English Society itself, whose website the PEF acknowledges to be “far superior to a car-crash in most ways!”
+Alongside its admirable Académie, it hosts a dungeon of enemies that includes Geoffrey Chaucer (the detestable cur), Shakespeare (the embarrassing twit), a man on a train, and the QES itself.
 I have the honour of a couple of amusing cameos on this page.

-The PEF offers a rambling abundance of pages offering many laughs.
-You will find, among other delights, a world map of southern England; a collection of silly foreignisms (recommended for NEMPs, whose English, says the QES, is “almost invariably wrong” and leads to “sinister and perverse” situations); an essay on how languages evolve (which amidst the mischief makes the prudent point that “In many ways, corruptions are the history of language”); and a list of common errors – that is, “errors that mark you out as common”.
+The PEF offers a rambling abundance of pages.
+You will find, among other delights, a world map of southern England; a collection of silly foreignisms (recommended for NEMPs, whose English, says the QES, is ‘almost invariably wrong’ and leads to ‘sinister and perverse‘ situations); an essay on how languages evolve (which makes the prudent point that ‘In many ways, corruptions are the history of language’); and a list of common errors – that is, ‘errors that mark you out as common’.

 * * *

-The last link may be of particular interest to the “common curs” who by daring to speak in their natural dialects “maul and massacre the language at every twist and turn”.
+The last link may be of particular interest to the ‘common curs‘ who by daring to speak in their natural dialects ‘maul and massacre the language’.
 Here, the Academy publicly reveals its perception of the public perception of the Academy.
-It is an unedifying read, showing how deeply and determinedly the Academy has misunderstood some of the criticism levelled at it, and showcasing what is now a familiar strain of petulant self-righteousness.
+It shows how deeply and determinedly the Academy has misunderstood the criticism levelled at it, and showcases an unedifying strain of petulant self-righteousness.

 Had I encountered the QES when I was young and knew even less than I know now, I might in my naïveté have paid them some heed.
 When you’re unsure of something, it’s natural to defer to authority, however unsound it turns out to be.
-The QES seeks to influence how English is used and taught, but it clings to strange and erroneous ideas about language.
-There is a poignant clue in the note, no longer online, that its Academy was founded by two members of the Society which “until then had had little contact with the outside world”.
+The QES seeks to influence how English is used and taught, but it clings to eccentric and erroneous ideas.
+There is a clue in the note, no longer online, that its Academy was founded by two members of the Society which ‘until then had had little contact with the outside world’.

 The English language, far from being mortally threatened by the non-standard onslaughts of foreigners, young people, and commoners, is really doing all right.
 It does not need an academy to protect it, still less to champion its most privileged dialect.
-Joseph Priestley recognised this centuries ago.
-Education and literacy are very important, but they cannot be achieved or effectively promoted through a morass of ignorance, insults, and fear-mongering.
+Samuel Johnson and Joseph Priestley recognised this centuries ago.
+Education and literacy are vital, but they cannot be achieved or effectively promoted through a morass of ignorance, insults, and fear-mongering.

 Language is endlessly playful and fascinating, but this is too often obscured by stern and gloomy authoritarians who never tire of haranguing people over shibboleths and exploiting their anxieties over minor and imaginary faux pas.
 You don’t have to listen to them.
 You don’t even have to visit their websites, unless you’re a glutton for punishment like me.